yoann-dufresne/yoann-dufresne.github.io/_posts/2020-03-10-Select on RRR bitvector.markdown

 categories: informatics
 ---

-Today, I will explain how to perform a select request on a bitvector compacted inside of a RRR datastructure.
-Currently, I am working with Rayan Chikhi and two students on a library for bioinformatics that uses a bitvector to store information.
+Currently, I am working with Rayan Chikhi and two students on a library for bioinformatics that uses a bitvector to store information and rank and select operations to interogate it.
-As our bitvector can be composed of $4^64$ bits, we have to represent in a compacted or compressed way.
+As our bitvector can be composed of $4^{64}$ bits, we have to represent in a compacted or compressed way.
-This leads me to read the articles about the RRR datastrcture and [the blogpost from Alex Bow](https://alexbowe.com/rrr/) that clarify the way to perform a rank on it.
-For our bioinformatics work, we will not use the RRR representation as the sd arrays are more compact but I dug to subject by curiosity to understand the technics behind the constant time select.
-As the RRR original articles are hard to read, I hope that this post will help for understanding.

-# Bitvector structure

-A bitvector is a vector containing only 0's and 1's.
+During my readings on bitvectors I found the papers of Raman, Raman and Rao (that's why RRR) in [SIM-SIAM symposium in 2002](https://dl.acm.org/doi/10.5555/545381.545411) and [ACM Transactions on Algorithms](https://dl.acm.org/doi/10.1145/1290672.1290680).
+This is not the bitvector that we are currently using but the technics for performing rank and select in constant time are very interesting.
+The details of the datastrcture are very hard to understand and thanckfully to Alex Bow, the rank operation datastructure have been explained in a [previous blogpost](https://alexbowe.com/rrr/).
+Here I will try to be as clear as possible to describe the datastructure supporting the select operation in constant time.

+# Rank and Select

+First let's describe the rank and select operations on a bitvector $b$ of size $m$ where $b_i$ is the $i^{th}$ bit of the vector.
-On a bitvector $b$, rank and select operations are defined as follow:
+The operations are described as follow:

-* $rank_{1}(i) = \sum_{j=0}^{i}{b_i}$ : Count the number of 1 from the begining of the vector to the ith position.
+* $rank_{1}(i) = \sum_{j=0}^{i}{b_j}$ : Count the number of 1 from the begining of the vector to the ith position.
 * $rank_{0}(i) = i - rank_{1}(i)$ : Count the number of 0 from the begining of the vector to the ith position.
 * $select_{u}(i) = min(x \| rank_{u}(x) == i)$ : Return the position of the ith bit set to $u$.

-For this post, I will assume that there is a majority of 0 in the bitvector and that we want to perform select operations on 1's.
+For this post, I will assume that there is a majority of 0 in the bitvector and that we want to perform rank and select operations on 1's.
-Of course, everything is symetrical, so it's easy to centrer everything on 0's instead of 1's.
+Of course, everything is symetrical, so it's easy to replace the 1s by 0s.

+# Bitvector structure

 A bitvector has two main parameters: its size and the number of bit set to 1.
 I will call $m$ the size of the bitvector and $n$ the number of 1.